Evolving-AI-Lab/cppnx/README.md

 ### UNIX and MAC systems
 These are the installation instructions for MAC and UNIX based systems.
-Because of a recent MAC specific fix, there is a good chance that it will not compile on UNIX.
-If this is the case, open compile.sh, remove the arguments to qmake, and try again.

 #### Install QT 4.8
 For Mac: